ForestOfLight/skyoobguide/docs/advanced.md

 This trick is extremely precise.
 It essentially lets you teleport to any location, but only if you've found a setup that works to get you there.
 Here's the usage process:

 1. Place down your placeable prop and stand on top of it.
-2. Open your emote menu and ready the screenshot button.
+1. Open your emote menu and ready the screenshot button.
-3. Tap the screenshot button and move your prop out into the level within the same [frame](../terms-and-methods/#graphics-and-fps).
+1. Tap the screenshot button and move the prop icon within the same [frame](../terms-and-methods/#graphics-and-fps).
-4. Clear your photos when you're done! 😂
+1. Clear your photos when you're done! 😂

 {: .highlight }
 On iPhones, you must use the [portrait mode](../miscellaneous/#portrait-mode) work-around to get access to the screenshot button while the emote menu is open.
 Androids should be able to tap the screenshot button through the menu.

+<div style="width:100%;height:0px;position:relative;padding-bottom:177.723%;"><iframe src="https://streamable.com/e/33tlgs?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

+{: .note }
+> The video shows only a *tap* on the prop icon while taking a screenshot.
+This is because of the lag spike when you take a photo in Sky.
+In reality, the icon is being *dragged*.
+Tapping the icon by itself will not work.

 Finding a working setup for this glitch can be a little mathy, so pay attention if you'd like to use it to get to impossible places!
 First, the location you end up in is affected by a few variables:

 - Your player's distance from the origin.
 - Your player's rotation from the positive Z-axis.
-- The rotation (yaw) of the *prop that you place* (not the one under your feet) in relation to the Z-axis.
+- The rotation (yaw) of the *prop that you place during the screenshot* (not the one under your feet) in relation to the Z-axis.
 - The other orientations of that prop (pitch and roll) in relation to the positive Y-axis.

 {: .highlight }